Customer Segmentation for R Users

 As we learned before, the k-means algorithm doesn’t choose the optimal number of clusters upfront, but there are different techniques to make the selection.
-The most popular ones are within cluster sums of squares, average silhouette and gap statistics.
-The silhouette statistic for a single element compares its mean inner-cluster distance to the mean distance from the neighbouring cluster.
-It varies from -1 to 1, where high positive values mean the element is correctly assigned to the current cluster, while negative values signify it’s better to assign it to neighbouring one.
-Here we present average silhouette across all data points:
+The most popular ones are within-cluster sums of squares, average silhouette, and gap statistics.
+The silhouette statistic for a single element compares its mean inner-cluster distance to the mean distance from the neighboring cluster.
+It varies from -1 to 1, where high positive values mean the element is correctly assigned to the current cluster, while negative values signify it’s better to assign it to a neighboring one.
+Here we present the average silhouette across all data points:

 As you can see above, the optimal number of clusters is 2 or 3.
-Even if 2 clusters shows the maximum of the average silhouette statistic, 3 clusters shows similar value and we tend to find more groups in our analysis.
+Even if 2 clusters show the maximum of the average silhouette statistic, 3 clusters show similar value and we tend to find more groups in our analysis.
 So let’s choose 3.

 To sum up, we’re going to use the k-means algorithm with 3 clusters.
 We can do it with one line of code:

 Let’s extract the chosen clusters from the created model and take a look at the data again:

 How can we verify if the clusters were extracted correctly?